MichaelEIRE/Safety-Services/README.md

 ## Contact

 * The contact page offers information to the user such as company location, number and email address, it also offers a section for the user to contact the company via email with a message.

+## Future Ideas

+* Add a testimonial page.
+* Ability to login to website and choose and pay for upcoming training.

+# Technologies Used

+## HTML5

+* Used as a markup language used for structuring and presenting content on the World Wide Web.

+## CSS

+* Used as a style sheet language used for describing the presentation of a document written in a markup language such as HTML.

+## Font Awesome

+* Used as a font and icon toolkit based on CSS, for example used in social links.

+## Google Fonts

+* This includes free and open source font families offered by Google.

+## Balsamiq.com

+* Used for wireframing

+## GitHub

+* Used as a internet hosting service for software development and version control using Git.

+## Gitpod

+* Used as a open source developer platform automating the provisioning of ready-to-code developer environments.